PMambro/AWS-RDS-Start-Stop-Routine/README.md

 ## Deployment Steps
 1. **Create the IAM Role**:
-   In AWS console, create a IAM role with the custom policy in [[Policy.JSON]]
+   In AWS console, create a IAM role with the custom policy in the file [Policy.json](Policy.json)

 2. **Install Dependencies**: